 Several enrollment options are available to students wishing to pursue a paralegal career.
-University Studies offers an Associate in Science, a Bachelor of Science in Paralegal Studies, a minor in paralegal studies, and a Paralegal Certificate program.
+University Studies offers an Associate in Science, a Bachelor of Arts in University Studies with a Paralegal Studies concentration, and a Paralegal Certificate program.
 Students may choose from these options depending on their individual needs and career goals.

 The paralegal program is designed to meet the needs of the adult, part-time student.
 Students may take classes in the evening or in Saturday term format, or combine the two.
 Paralegal courses are taught year-round.